What is recoverable depreciation?

 Total claim amount | $1,000 (fridge total, minus $500 deductible) |

-Why do insurance companies use recoverable depreciation in claims?
+Why do insurance companies use recoverable depreciation?

 Why do insurers make you go through all of these extra steps rather than cutting you a single check minus your deductible?
 It would seem at first that this would make it easier for both the insurer and the policyholder.
-There are a couple of reasons why insurers use recoverable depreciation, however:
+There are a couple of reasons why insurers use recoverable depreciation:

 - It helps prevent insurance fraud.
-For example, you would not be able to pocket the $1,000 check (which would be the full amount you’d get for a $1,500 fridge minus the $500 deductible) for the damaged or destroyed fridge, while at the same time getting a free one from your in-laws who happened to be getting rid of theirs.
+For example, you would not be able to pocket the $1,000 check (which would be the full amount you’d get for a $1,500 fridge minus the $500 deductible) for the damaged or destroyed fridge while at the same time getting a free one from your in-laws who happened to be getting rid of theirs.

 - It helps insurers avoid paying more than is necessary.
 If you found your new replacement fridge for a lesser amount, your second claim check will only bring your total claim amount up to the cost of that amount (minus your deductible).
 Balancing costs like this helps insurers keep their claims reserves — the amount of money set aside to pay losses — at a healthy level.